laveck History, Family Crest & Coats of Arms

 Another 27 words (2 lines of text) are included under the topic Early laveck Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the laveck family to the New World and Oceana
+Migration of the laveck family

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)